Augi-95/PG6301-/README.md

 and T1+T2
 R1: Employee can see which activity assign to it>
 R2: manager can add task in app
 Routing is availabe in this app
 API also implement

+Did not have time to finish delete API also not to integrate Edit API